zoeskan/MCB185/unit4-random.md

 python3 42chicago.py | sort -n | uniq -c | sort -n
 ```

-Doing this, I found that 375 of the 1000 games had a score of zero.
-Try
+My run found that 375 of the 1000 games had a score of zero.
+Try changing the
-changing the 1000 to 10000 or higher.
-If we want to play millions of games, we
+1000 to 10000 or higher.
+If we want to play millions of games, we shouldn't
-shouldn't stream the output to `sort` because that ends up taking a lot of
+stream the output to `sort` because that ends up taking a lot of memory and
-memory and CPU.
+CPU.
 Instead, let's keep all the calculations internal to python.
-We
+We will need
-will need two variables, one to keep track of the total points and another to
+two variables, one to keep track of the total points and another to count the
-count the number of games that end with zero points.
-Let's also add some
+number of games that end with zero points.
+Let's also add some logging so that
-logging so that a message is sent to stderr after each 1% of the trials are
+a message is sent to stderr after each 1% of the trials are complete.
-complete.

 ```
-games = 1000000 # 1 million trials
+1   games = 1000000 # 1 million trials
-log = games // 100 # report progress at 1% intervals
+2   log = games // 100 # report progress at 1% intervals
-total = 0
+3   total = 0
-zeroes = 0
+4   zeroes = 0
-for i in range(games):
+5   for i in range(games):
-	if i % log == 0: print(f'{100 * i/games:.0f}', file=sys.stderr)
+6       if i % log == 0: print(f'{100 * i/games:.0f}', file=sys.stderr)
-	score = 0
+7       score = 0
-	for target in range(2, 13):
+8       for target in range(2, 13):
-		if random.randint(1, 6) + random.randint(1, 6) == target:
+9           if random.randint(1, 6) + random.randint(1, 6) == target:
-			score += target
+10              score += target
-	if score == 0: zeroes += 1
+11      if score == 0: zeroes += 1
-	total += score
+12      total += score
-print(total / games)
+13  print(total / games)
-print(zeroes / games)
+14  print(zeroes / games)
 ```

+Line 2 sets the logging interval relative to he number of games played.
+This
+value works with line 6 to display a status message each time 1% of the data
+has been processed.

+Lines 3 and 4 are the initializations.
+In the end, we are going to divide the
+total scores by the total number of games played.
+We are also going to
+calculate the fraction of games that end with zero score.
+These calculations
+are at the very end of the program, so their initializations (lines 3-4) and
+finalizations (lines 13-14) must be outside all loops.

+Lines 7-11 are identical to the previous code (lines 3-6).

+Lines 11-2 perform intermediate calculations.

 After 1 million trials, the average game has a score of 7.0 and 34.6% of games
 end with zero score.
 Honestly, the game doesn't sound like nearly as much fun